Welcome to the awesome majesty of the Redwood tree family. There are only three living species of Redwood trees in the whole world.

-- The Redwood (Sequoia sempervirens ).
+The Redwood (Sequoia sempervirens ).
 These are the tallest trees in the world.
-They only grow naturally near the Northern Californian Coast and Southern Oregon’s coast.
+They only grow naturally along the Northern Californian Coast and Southern Oregon’s coast.

-- The Dawn Redwood (Metasequoia glyptostroboides).
+The Dawn Redwood (Metasequoia glyptostroboides).
 These are weird trees that were thought extinct until being discovered alive in China in the 1940s.
-Although it is a conifer, it’s deciduous (loses it’s leaves in the winter).
-Before they drop in the autumn they turn a bright orange color.
+Based on current DNA analysis, scientists believe they are related to the Redwood and the Sequoia.

 Species: Sequoia sempervirens

 Redwood conservation status: https://www.iucnredlist.org/species/34051/2841558

 The Redwood (Sequoia sempervirens) is also known as the California Redwood, the Coastal Redwood, or the Coast Redwood.
 The Redwood is native to the coastal regions of Northern Californian and southernmost Oregon.